and35/build-and-deploy-70-data-science-proyects-/README.md

 Build a portfolio of work to have on your resume

 WARNING
-these are only my notebooks that i created while i was taking the course from UDEMY "Data Science Mega-Course: #Build {60-Projects In 60-Days}
+these are only my notebooks that i created while i was taking the course from UDEMY called "Data Science Mega-Course: #Build {60-Projects In 60-Days}
 " by Pianalytix. i recommend you go to UDEMY and buy this course and take every lesson to enhence your skills.
-IF you want to le